AP All-America team: Tide leads with 4 of 10 CFP players

 Guards — Dru Samia, senior, Oklahoma; Michael Dieter, senior, Wisconsin

-Center — Ross Piersbacher, senior, Alabama
+Center — Ross Pierschbacher, senior, Alabama

 Tight end — T.J, Hockenson, sophomore, Iowa